akeneo/pim-docs/reference_entities/enrich_a_record_with_new_attribute_type.rst

 To enrich an record, we will create a new Record Value for the brand new Attribute type.
 For example, we already have the ``TextData`` class for attribute type "Text".

-Let's create our own ``BooleanData`` that will handle the current data of the Record:
+Let's create our own ``SimpleMetricData`` that will handle the current data of the Record:

 .. code-block:: php